zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Ponder and deliberate before you make a move."
+> "Better a diamond with a flaw than a pebble without one."
 >
-> — Sun Tzu
+> — Chinese Proverb
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch